evgenyneu/keychain-swift/README.md

 * Thanks to [maxkramerbcgdv](https://github.com/maxkramerbcgdv) for fixing Package Manager setup in Xcode 8.2.
 * Thanks to [elikohen](https://github.com/elikohen) for fixing concurrency issues.
 * Thanks to [beny](https://github.com/beny) for adding Swift 4.2 support.
+* Thanks to [xuaninbox](https://github.com/xuaninbox) for fixing watchOS deployment target for Xcode 10.